Iceland Destination Wedding Planning

 The Land of Ice and Fire

 Many of you may know we hold Iceland very dear to our heart, having been a number of times and even getting engaged there.
-Iceland is an incredible option for your destination wedding, honeymoon or holiday.
+An Iceland destination wedding is an incredible option, also for your honeymoon or holiday.
 Most people who travel to Iceland for the first time are completely blown away by the majesty of its landscapes, the warmth of its people and it’s surprisingly delicious yet quirky food culture!

 A trip to Iceland might require a little more research and planning than the norm if you’ve never been, and one thing to consider is that the weather can change very quickly, especially in the winter.
 Taking the recommendations of people who have already been or working with a specialist planner is definitely the way to go for your first visit, so hopefully we can help you here with some key tips we have discovered along the way!